The No Surprises Act (NSA)

 Understanding NSA Disputes and Arbitration

-The NSA established an arbitration system called Independent Dispute Resolution (IDR), which gives providers a way to challenge low insurance payments and pursue fair reimbursement.
+The NSA established an IDR arbitration system, which gives providers a way to challenge low insurance payments and pursue fair reimbursement.

 Where Providers Run Into Problems with the NSA